Jefaxe/Kilt/README.md

 >*stage-update: The number of releases in the current {dev-stage}*

->*DD.MM.YYYY: The date the build was published to pypi.org, or its platform for its {dev-stage}*
+>*YYYY.MM.DD: The date the build was published to pypi.org, or its platform for its {dev-stage}*

 Note that the package in build/lib/kilt/  is a copy of the latest build that has been uploaded to test.pypi.org or pypi.org, and an exact copy of that is in dist/kilt-{release}.tar.gz > kilt/

+# Planning:

+Add PlanetMinecraft support
+Switch from `urllib.request` to `requests`